BlasBenito/myWebsite/content/post/01_home_cluster/index.md

 ## Summary

-In this post I explain how to setup a home [Beowulf cluster](https://en.wikipedia.org/wiki/Beowulf_cluster) with a personal PC with Ubuntu 20.04 (but the instructions may work for many different Linux distros) and a couple of [Intel NUCs](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html).
+In this post I explain how to setup a home [Beowulf cluster](https://en.wikipedia.org/wiki/Beowulf_cluster) with a personal PC with Ubuntu 20.04 (but the instructions may work for many different Linux distros), and a couple of [Intel NUCs](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html).

 The topics I cover here are: